jarrett/rbbcode/README.markdown

     RbbCode.new.convert('This is [b]BBCode[/b]')

+All HTML output will be passed through the [Sanitize](https://github.com/rgrove/sanitizeize) gem.
+This protects you against malicious HTML.

 For the curious, the parser is built with Treetop.
 But you don't need to know anything about Treetop to use RbbCode.